 Education: Disseminate a complementary K-12 curriculum that empowers young women to integrate computational thinking across multiple disciplines (e.g., history, dance, and geography).
-The Augmented Histories Project advocates that technological advancements are redundant without deploying a pedagogical framework to tackle the systematic inequality it aims to highlight.
+The Computational Histories Program advocates that technological advancements are redundant without deploying pedagogical frameworks that tackle the systematic inequality they aim to highlight.

-Overview: Icons of the 20th Century Martha Graham and Eleanor Roosevelt believed in the power of dance as a social, cultural and diplomatic cohesive, articulated by the findings of Camelia Lenart (see A Trustworthy Collaboration: Eleanor Roosevelt and Martha Graham’s Pioneering of American Cultural Diplomacy) and Victoria Phillips (see Martha Graham's Cold War: The Dance of American Diplomacy).
-After meeting Graham to discuss her recent world tour, Roosevelt noted:
+Overview: Icons of the 20th Century Martha Graham and Eleanor Roosevelt believed in the power of movement as a social, cultural and diplomatic cohesive, articulated saliently within the findings of Camelia Lenart (see A Trustworthy Collaboration: Eleanor Roosevelt and Martha Graham’s Pioneering of American Cultural Diplomacy) and Victoria Phillips (see Martha Graham's Cold War: The Dance of American Diplomacy).
+After meeting Graham to discuss her 1956 world tour, Roosevelt noted:

 "It is wonderful to have a medium of expression through your art which draws people nearer to you, even though their languages and their artistic expression may be completely different."

-To represent their shared visions, Cornell Tech researchers Michael Byrne, Zhiling Hu, Meera Nanda and Ananya Paul raised the following provocation: Could the gestures of Eleanor Roosevelt trigger specific choreographic poses from Martha Graham’s repertoire?
+Inspired by these two remarkable women, Cornell Tech researchers Zhiling Hu, Meera Nanda, Ananya Paul and Michael Byrne raised the following provocation: Could the gestures of Eleanor Roosevelt trigger specific choreographic poses from Martha Graham’s repertoire?
 Consequently, an augmented reality experiment was conducted on campus to re-perform movement using data inputs from the archive.
 Virtual mannequins responded dynamically to the somatic prompts found within the First Lady’s historic photographs, while highlighting the alien sensibilities between physical and digital worlds.
-The ghostly avatars used to depict Graham's movements were rendered for experimental purposes only, but serve as useful developmental tools for examining how public space can be populated with gesture-activated historical content.
+The ghostly avatars used to depict Graham's movements were rendered for experimental purposes only, but serve as a useful developmental tool for examining how public space can be populated with gesture-activated historical content.